-A relatively short time after the 2003 Tax Reform, the Israeli Parliament approved on July 25, 2005 an additional income tax reform legislation (the "2006 Tax Reform") pursuant to the recommendations of a committee appointed by the Israeli Minister of Finance, which incorporated additional fundamental changes to Israeli tax law.
-The 2006 Tax Reform outlines a path towards uniformity in the taxation of interest, dividend and capital gains derived from securities.
-The "Tax Burden Distribution Law" legislation amendments (2011) that were published in December 2011, which became effective on January 1, 2012, abolished the reduction of income tax rates for corporations and individuals and increased, inter alia, the corporate tax rate and the tax rates on individual's dividend income.
+The "Tax Burden Distribution Law" legislation amendments (2011) that were published in December 2011, which became effective on January 1, 2012, abolished the reduction of income tax rates for corporations and individuals and increased, amongst other things, the corporate tax rate and the tax rates on individual's dividend income.
 On July 27, 2013 following the Tax Burden Distribution Law, the Israeli Parliament approved The Law For the Change in National Priorities (Legislation Amendment to Achieving Budget Goals for years 2013 and 2014), 2013 (the "2013 Amendment").
-On January 4, 2016 the Israeli Parliament approved an amendment for the Israeli tax Ordinance (Number 216), 2016 according to which corporate tax rate will be updated for 2016 (the "2016 Amendment").
-It shall be noted that the 2016 amendment is considered an event after the reporting period which might influence the company's deferred taxes as of tax year 2016.
-Would the law have been approved at December 31, 2015, the deferred tax asset as of December 31, 2015 would have decreased in the amount of approximately NIS 2 million, with corresponding decrease in deferred tax expenses in the income statement.
+On January 4, 2016, the Israeli Parliament approved an amendment for the Israeli tax Ordinance (Number 216), according to which corporate tax rate will be updated for 2016 (the "2016 Amendment").
+On December 29, 2016, the Israeli Parliament passed the Israeli Economic Recuperation Law (legislated amendments to achieve implementation of the Economic Policy for the budget years 2017-2018), which, amongst other things, reduced the regular corporate tax rate, and changed the requirement regarding surplus tax.